carvel-dev/carvel/processes/weekly-content-sharing.md

 We're planning to showcase Carvel by publishing new content weekly.
 This will increase the project's visibility so that we can grow the community.

-We'd like this to be a lightweight effort (i.e. less formal that documentation).
+We'd like this to be a lightweight effort (i.e. less formal than documentation).
 The topic being covered can be anything Carvel-related.
 Find something that's interesting to you.
 Some ideas include use case walkthroughs (one tool, multi-tool, w/ non-Carvel tools), concept explanations, introducing new